Rocco Siffredi

-Rocco Siffredi (born Rocco Antonio Tano; 4 May 1964) is an Italian pornographic actor, director and producer.
+Rocco Antonio Tano (born 4 May 1964), known professionally as Rocco Siffredi, is an Italian pornographic actor, director, and producer.
+Known as the "Italian Stallion", Siffredi has starred in more than 1,300 pornographic films since 1986.

-Known as the "Italian Stallion", Siffredi has starred in more than 1,300 pornographic films.
-He is known for appearing in the "Buttman" series of adult movies and mostly for his anal scenes.
+Siffredi is known for his rough style of pornography, often involving anal sex, spitting, slapping and choking, his collaboration with the pornographic studio Evil Angel, as well as his own productions.

 Pornography career

-Siffredi met porn actor Leonardo Codazzo in a French sex club in 1985 and was introduced to producer Marco and director Michela, who cast him in his first pornographic role, Attention fillettes...
-(Watch Out, Little Girls...) in 1987, in which he performed anal sex.
-He took his stage name from the character Roch Siffredi played by Alain Delon in the French gangster film Borsalino (1970).
+Siffredi first got the idea to work in the porn business after discovering a pornographic magazine as a teenager.
+He moved to Paris in his early twenties and attended different sex clubs where he was eventually discovered by French porn actor and director Gabriel Pontello, who introduced him to other producers.
+Siffredi made his pornographic debut in the 1986 film Sodopunition pour dépravées sexuelles.
+He chose his stage name in reference to the characters Roch Siffredi (Borsalino and Borsalino & Co) and Rocco Parondi (Rocco and His brothers), both played by Alain Delon.

-Siffredi then stepped away from porn and worked as a fashion model, but returned to the business after two years with the help of porn actress Teresa Orlowski.
+Siffredi briefly stepped away from porn in the late 1980s and worked as a fashion model, but returned to the business with the help of porn actress Teresa Orlowski.
 Siffredi went on to perform in both plot-based and gonzo-style pornography, with styles of sex ranging from ordinary to extreme.
-However, it was Siffredi's performances involving anal sex and anilingus, as well as rough sex and his psychological intensity and athleticism, which earned him recognition and ultimately a cult following.
+Siffredi's performances involving anal sex and anilingus, as well as rough sex and his psychological intensity and athleticism, earned him recognition and ultimately a cult following.

-Through collaboration with John Stagliano's Evil Angel studio and then his own Budapest-based Rocco Siffredi Produzioni as both a performer and director, Siffredi became one of the most powerful and recognizable personalities in pornography.
-"Rocco has far more power in this industry than any actress," Stagliano commented in 2001.
+Through his collaboration with John Stagliano's Evil Angel studio and his own Budapest-based Rocco Siffredi Produzioni as both a performer and director, Siffredi became one of the most influential and recognizable personalities in pornography.
+"Rocco has far more power in this industry than any actress", Stagliano commented in 2001.
 Siffredi has credited Stagliano with being his mentor through all 30 years of his career.
+Actress Bobbi Starr noted of Siffredi, "Any girl in the industry who has been with him... will tell you that they have done things with him that they [would] never do with anyone else."
+Speaking of his female partners, Siffredi says, "I want to see emotion... fear... excitement... the eyes going up from being surprised."